onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

     :id: R-89571
     :target: VNF or PNF
     :keyword: MUST
-    :updated: dublin
+    :updated: frankfurt

-    The VNF or PNF **MUST** support and provide artifacts for configuration management using at least one of the following technologies;
+    The VNF or PNF CSAR package **MUST** provide artifacts for configuration management using at least one of the following technologies;
     a) Netconf/YANG, b) Chef, or c) Ansible.

-    Note: The requirements for Netconf/YANG, Chef, and Ansible protocols are provided separately and must be supported only if the corresponding protocol option is provided by the VNF or PNF providor.

 Configuration Management via NETCONF/YANG